jwplayer/jwplayer-documentation/iOS SDK/advertising/ios-enable-freewheel-ad-manager.md

 ## Add the FreeWheel Ad Manager dependency

-To begin using the FreeWheel ad client, you must first add the dependency to your app.
+To begin using the FreeWheel ad client, you must first add a dependency to your app.

-### Local

-#### Import and configure the SDK

 !!!important
- If you are using Swift instead of Objective-C, use to the <a href="https://hub.freewheel.tv/display/techdocs/Use+AdManager+in+a+Swift+Project" target="_blank">FreeWheel guide</a> to set up your library.
+If you are using Swift instead of Objective-C, use the <a href="https://hub.freewheel.tv/display/techdocs/Use+AdManager+in+a+Swift+Project" target="_blank">FreeWheel guide</a> to set up your library.
 !!!

-1. From you FreeWheel representative, request the FreeWheel Ad Manager iOS that is bitcode-enabled with dynamic libraries.
+1. From your FreeWheel representative, request the FreeWheel Ad Manager SDK for iOS that is bitcode-enabled with dynamic libraries.
 2. From within Xcode, expand the project in the navigator.
 3. Drag FreeWheel's **AdManager.framework** file from your desktop into the **Frameworks** folder in Xcode.
-In the pop-up screen appears, be sure to select your target.
+In the pop-up screen that appears, be sure to select your target.
 4. Click **Finish**.
 5. Select the target in the project editor.
 6. Click **General**.
-7. Verify that the **AdManager.framework** appears in both the **Embedded Binaries** and **Linked Frameworks and Libraries** sections.
-If the framework does not appear in both sections, delete the instance of the framework.
+7. Verify that the **AdManager.framework** appears in both the **Embedded Binaries** and **Linked Frameworks and Libraries** sections. <br/><br/>If the framework does not appear in both sections, delete the instance of the framework.
 Then, drag the **AdManager.framework** folder from the Xcode navigation to the **Embedded Binaries** section.
-The framework should appear in both sections.
+The framework should appear in both sections.<br/>
 8. Highlight your target and in **Build Settings > Linking > Other Linker Flags**, add `-ObjC`.
 This is <a href="https://hub.freewheel.tv/pages/viewpage.action?spaceKey=techdocs&title=How+to+Compile+FreeWheel+iOS+SDK+and+Optional+Modules+into+App#HowtoCompileFreeWheeliOSSDKandOptionalModulesintoApp-Enable-ObjCLinkerFlag" target="_blank">required to compile the app against the FreeWheel iOS SDK</a>.

 <br/>

 ## Add a pre-roll ad to a player

-Use the following steps to add a pre-roll ad to the [player your added to your view](../../getting-started/add-a-player-to-your-view):
+Use the following steps to add a pre-roll ad to [the player you added to your view](../../getting-started/add-a-player-to-your-view/):

-1. Instantiate a <a href="https://developer.jwplayer.com/sdk/ios/reference/Classes/JWAdBreak.html" target="_blank">JWAdBreak</a> object called `adBreak`.
+1. Instantiate a <a href="https://developer.jwplayer.com/sdk/ios/reference/Classes/JWAdBreak.html" target="_blank">JWAdBreak</a> object called adBreak.
 At a minimum, you must assign an ad tag URL to the `tag` property
 2. Create a `JWFreeWheelConfig` object called `fwConf` that contains your FreeWheel account settings.
 3. Instantiate a <a href="https://developer.jwplayer.com/sdk/ios/reference/Classes/JWAdConfig.html" target="_blank">JWAdConfig</a> object and assign it to `config.advertising`.
 4. Define `config.advertising.client` as `JWAdClientFreewheel` (Obj-C) or `.freewheel` (Swift).
 This defines the ad client.